swbuchanan/mathboard/ubuntu/README.md

 Using Ubuntu
 -----------

-Add it to you systems keyboard and restart your computer.
+Add it to your systems keyboard and restart your computer.

 ```
 cp real-prog-dvorak >> ~/.config/xkb/real-prog-dovark